horse-country-tv/docs/docs/api/rails.md

 #### Query Parameters

-* **`with`**: Allws to get the relations of the rail collections.
+* **`with`**: Allows to get the relations of the rail collections.
 One or more comma separated values can be specified.

  ***Examples***: `rails`